DeeEmm/DIY-Flow-Bench/README.md

 The [MASTER branch](https://github.com/DeeEmm/DIY-Flow-Bench/tree/master) contains the current release.

 The [DEV branch](https://github.com/DeeEmm/DIY-Flow-Bench/tree/DEV) contains the most up to date code, but may still be undergoing testing and development.

-Generally the code is stable, but may include unvalidated changes.
-Use with caution.
+Generally the code inthe DEV branch is stable, but may it include unvalidated changes, so use with caution.
 It is advisable to be up-to-date with current development discussions on the forums to understand the current DEV branch status

 When appropriate.
-The changes on DEV are validated and then the DEV branch is pushed to master to create a new release.
+The changes on DEV are validated and then the DEV branch are pulled into master to create a new release.

 ## Installation